Jeanie Johnston: Famine voyages

 The ship made a voyage from County Kerry to Quebec on 24 April 1848, with 193 emigrants on board, as the effects of the Great Famine ravaged Ireland.
 Between 1848 and 1855, the Jeanie Johnston made 16 voyages to North America, sailing to Quebec, Baltimore, and New York.
 On average, the length of the transatlantic journey was 47 days.
 The most passengers she ever carried was 254, from Tralee to Quebec on 17 April 1852.
-To put this number in perspective, the replica ship is only licensed to carry 40 people including crew.

 Despite the number of passengers and the long voyage, no crew or passenger lives were ever lost on board the Jeanie Johnston.
 This is generally attributed to the captain, James Attridge, not overloading the ship, and the presence of a qualified doctor, Richard Blennerhassett, on board for the passengers.
 This lack of mortality contrasted sharply with coffin ships that carried many other Irish immigrants.

 In 1855, the ship was sold to William Johnson of North Shields in England.
 In 1858, en route to Quebec from Hull with a cargo of timber, she became waterlogged.
 The crew climbed into the rigging, and after nine days clinging to their slowly-sinking ship, they were rescued by a Dutch ship, the Sophie Elizabeth.
 Even in her loss, she maintained her perfect safety record.